ronensosnik/bd-rlocked-eeg-field-paper/README.md

 This repository accompanies the manuscript:

-**Altered early resting R-locked EEG field expression in bipolar depression: A comparison of patients, unaffected siblings, and healthy controls**
+**Attenuated early resting heartbeat-locked EEG field expression in bipolar depression**

 The repository contains MATLAB analysis code and paper-facing outputs for the resting EEG/ECG R-locked field analysis.
 The primary endpoint is the 100-200 ms R-locked distributed-field score, computed as a leave-one-subject-out, group-blind topographic projection orthogonalized to the peri-R cardiac-field/topography template.